google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/control-crawling-and-indexing.markdown

 "Indexing" is when a search engine stores a website's URL and any associated information to their database so it will be ready to be served as a search result.

-Many people confuses crawling and indexing.
-Prohibiting crawling doesn't mean the page won't show up in the search results.
-For example, when a third party website has a link to one of your webpages which is blocked from crawling, the page may still be listed in search results (In that case, the result won't have detailed description).
+{% include modules/remember.liquid title="Remember" list=page.remember.crawlers %}

 ## Control search bots' crawling
 You can actually control how well-behaved crawlers access your webpage using a text file called robots.txt.
-(Note that not all crawlers necessarily respect robots.txt.
+(Not all crawlers necessarily respect robots.txt.
 Imagine that anyone can create their own stray crawlers.)

 ### How to use robots.txt
 Robots.txt is a simple text file describing how you want search bots to crawl your site.